NellySP/Wunderlist/README.md

 # Code Review

-Code review written by [Agnes Skönvall](https://github.com/agnesskonvall).
+Code review written by [Alice Nyberg](https://github.com/alicenyberg).

 1. all-tasks.php:18 - When clicking the checkbox it does not stay as completed, maybe try some other solution for that?